joshhunt/joshhunt-blog/content/posts/typescripts-user-defined-type-guards-are-not-safe.md

 User-defined type guards are syntactic sugar around `as` type assertions, and thus Typescript will _trust_ that you implement them correctly and won't check them [by design](https://github.com/microsoft/TypeScript/issues/29980#issuecomment-467945410).
 This makes them a poor safer alternative to just plain `as`, and introduces opportunities for bugs to creep into code that can't be caught at build time.

 Instead, you could prefer inline narrowing checks to make sure that data is the correct shape that you expect.
 Or, accept the tradeoffs that user-defined type guards brings :)

+Runtime validation, through  solutions such as [zod](https://zod.dev/), [io-ts](https://github.com/gcanti/io-ts), or [typia](https://typia.io/docs/validators/assert/) can also be useful, but they are more typically used to parse unknown external input (such as an API response), rather than to distinguish between different parsed types.